caltechlibrary/mkpage/docs/byline/index.md

 ## DESCRIPTION

-byline extracts a byline from a Markdown file or its front matter.
+byline extracts a byline from a Markdown file.
 By default it reads from standard in and writes to standard out but can read/write to specific files using an option.

 ## OPTIONS